Geneforge (video game): Reception

-Geneforge received positive reviews, the game's story and lack of bugs received praise in particular.
+Geneforge received positive reviews, with the story and lack of bugs being praised in particular.
 InsideMacGames' Christopher Morin suggested that players interested in a "strong storyline and a unique take on magic" would be impressed, but not those who sought high quality graphics and sound.
-The game's setting has been described as unique and fresh, the level of detail in Geneforge's fictional world was praised by reviewers.
+The setting has been described as unique and fresh, and the level of detail in Geneforge's fictional world was praised by reviewers.
 Jeff Green of Computer Gaming World praised the game for its "story and gameplay" as something that high-budget games often lack.

-The quality of the game's graphics was rated poorly by most reviewers, reviewers noted that the overall quality of the game made up for this deficiency.
+The quality of the graphics was rated poorly by most reviewers.
+The reviewers noted that the overall quality of the game made up for this deficiency.
 GameSpy's Carla Harker described the graphics as "...dated by about seven years" and the game as a "technological pariah", despite calling it one of the best role-playing games released in the past year.
-Green similarly described graphics as dated and something to put up with in favor of gameplay.
-Website Just RPG's Eric Arevalo described them as simplistic but noted the game's story and the ability to control "fascinating mutant creatures" made up for this.
+Green similarly described the graphics as dated and something to put up with in favor of gameplay.
+Website Just RPG's Eric Arevalo described them as simplistic, but noted the story and the ability to control "fascinating mutant creatures" made up for this.
 The Entertainment Depot's Nick Stewart differed, praising the graphics as "simplistic without being plain, lavish without being overdone" as well as the fluidity of character animation and detail of character designs.

 The almost total lack of music, except for the title screen theme song, and complete lack of voice acting was noted by reviewers.
-This highlighted the game's sound effects and environmental sounds, such as weapons clashing and the background noise of towns.
+This highlighted the sound effects and environmental sounds, such as weapons clashing and the background noise of towns.
 Nick Stewart found "a fairly decent variety of effects and noises scattered throughout", that they "added somewhat to the experience", but became irritated by the amount of hissing and popping in the environmental sounds after extended play.
-Carla Harker described the sound as "almost non-existent" and Eric Arevalo found that there weren't enough sound effects.
+Carla Harker described the sound as "almost non-existent" and Eric Arevalo found that there were not enough sound effects.
 RPGDot's Val Sucher noted that the music player Winamp could be played in the background, due to the game's small memory requirements.

-Presently, a remaster titled "Geneforge 1- Mutagen" is in the making after successful kickstarter backing.
-This remaster will run on newer computers, and include new content.
+Presently, a remaster titled "Geneforge 1- Mutagen" was released after a successful kickstarter backing.
+This remaster runs on more modern computers, and includes new content.